Frequently Asked Questions

 For example… format matters, sure, but so does where you bought the book.
 And when.
-And how many people bought it before you.
+And how many people bought it before you (seriously).
 And if it was on sale.
 And who actually had the sale (publisher or distributor).
 And all of this changes in every contract.
 What’s true for, say, Paradox Bound isn’t true for Terminus.
 In some situations.
 Usually.

-TL;DR—just buy the format you like.
-It’ll all work out fine.
+Again, TL;DR—just buy the format you like.

 When are we going to see a movie/ TV series/ graphic novel/ video game of your books?

-Well, first off, I hope you understand I have pretty much zero influence on Netflix making a Threshold series or Disney+ doing aLycanthrope Robinson Crusoe movie.
-When we see a TV series or film adaptation, it means the filmmakers went to the writer, not the other way around.
-Think about it.
+Well, first off, I hope you understand I have pretty much zero influence on Hulu making a Threshold series or Netflix doing a Broken Room movie.
+I mean, think about it.
 If the writers just had to say “hey, make this into a movie,” wouldn’t most books be adapted by now?
 Everybody’d be doing it.
+When we see a TV series or film adaptation, it means the filmmakers went to the writer, not the other way around.

 Well, is there anything we can do to help?

-Do you have any plans to attend ########-Con?
+Do you have any plans to attend #####-Con?